Posted December 27, 2017 | Uncategorized

 Seek medical attention for any injuries as soon as possible.
 Request an ambulance on the scene if you need immediate medical care.
 Even if you don’t feel injured, go to the hospital to make sure.
 Waiting to see a doctor can make a minor injury more serious.
 It can also hurt your odds of a successful insurance or personal injury claim, as the defense can use it as proof that your injuries must not have been too serious or painful.

 After your accident, an insurance claims adjuster will contact you and may try to get you to settle your claim.
 Resist the urge to say yes to the first settlement offer you receive.
 It is likely much less than your claim is actually worth.
-Instead, contact a personal injury attorney in Dallas and discuss the true value of your car accident.
+Instead, contact a personal injury attorney in Dallas and discuss the true value of your automobile collision.
 You can feel confident during settlement negotiations with an attorney in your corner.